 Email us your feedback at podcast@techpoint.africa.
 Visit www.techpoint.africa for more stories.

-This episode is also available on YouTube - https://youtu.be/gST1sSvUHJAToday on the Techpoint Africa Podcast, Oluwanifemi steps in for Emmanuel as our reporters discuss some...
+This episode is also available on YouTube - https://youtu.be/oq3uKdEV76c Today on the Techpoint Africa Podcast, we discuss Meta's seemingly unending African law suits, the...

-This episode is also available on YouTube - https://youtu.be/EZ2Rp1tOW6Y Today on the Techpoint Africa Podcast, our Managing Editor, Emmanuel Paul, sits with our Senior...
+This episode is also available on YouTube - https://youtu.be/O0ZEKwQHnlU Today on the Techpoint Africa Podcast, we look at some of the happenings in the...